Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Effects of Malaria on Mother-to-Child HIV Transmission

 Placental malaria also has been associated with increased expression of CCR5 receptors in placental macrophages38 and increased viral load,39 raising the possibility of placental malaria leading to increased mother-to-child transmission (MTCT) of HIV.
-However, data are conflicting concerning the effect of malaria during pregnancy on risk of MTCT.
-One study in Uganda demonstrated increased MTCT in women with placental malaria,40 but studies from Kenya did not demonstrate this association.41,42
+In addition, fetal immune activation by malaria antigens may increase susceptibility to HIV infection.40 Data are conflicting concerning the effect of malaria during pregnancy on risk of MTCT in the pre-ART era and are limited since the widespread use of antiretroviral therapy (ART) for prevention of MTCT.41-43

 A malaria diagnosis must be considered in all febrile patients who have traveled to or lived in malaria-endemic areas or who have received blood products, tissues, or organs from individuals who have been to such areas.

-Several diagnostic methods are available, including microscopic diagnosis, antigen detection tests, polymerase chain reaction based assays, and serologic tests.
+Several diagnostic methods are available, including microscopic diagnosis, antigen detection tests, polymerase chain reaction-based assays, and serologic tests, though serologic tests which detect host antibody are inappropriate for the diagnosis of acute malaria.

 Direct microscopic examination of intracellular parasites on stained blood films is the standard for definitive diagnosis in nearly all settings because it allows for identification of the species and provides a measure of parasite density.
 Microscopic diagnosis of P. knowlesi is difficult because it is commonly misidentified as P. malariae, which tends to follow a more benign course.
 Providers should have a high index of suspicion for P. knowlesi in travelers returning from Southeast Asia.31